ozanozbirecikli/WebClockApplication/README.md

 ## Description
 Website aims to create a platform that  users can use to manage and track their time.
 There are two main functions that users can use.

-- Chronometer Functionality : Users can create multiple stopwatch blocks under a specific name.
+- Chronometer Functionality : Users can create multiple stopwatch blocks under a specific name and use already defined stopwatches.
 These blocks work independently from each other.
+Stopped chronometers can also be deleted with one button

 - Countdown Functionality : Users can create a block under a title by entering the hour, minute and second they want to count down.
 By giving these blocks different names, they can create more than one countdown at the same time.
 In this way, the countdowns will continue independently from each other until they reach 0 after they are started.

 ## Instructions to Run Program
 1. Clone the git repository in the link [Github Repo](https://github.com/ozanozbirecikli/WebClockApplication.git)
-2. Start login.html
+2. Run npm install command to install npm modules used in the project
+3. Run npm start command to start the project
+4. Login page will appear on the screen

 ## Usage Scenarios